 Are you struggling to get patients into exam rooms on time?
 Do you find yourself twiddling thumbs waiting for patients to arrive, only to miss your lunch or leave late when the schedule gets backed-up?
-We have a few simple ways that’ll help you stay on schedule and reduce patient wait times.
+We have a few simple ways that’ll help you stay on schedule and teach you how to reduce patient wait times for healthcare.

 Patient wait times may seem like a small part of the patient experience, but they can have a powerful effect on overall patient satisfaction.
 A Software Advice survey of over 5,000 patients found a staggering 97% of respondents were frustrated by wait times at the doctor’s office.
 Virtually every patient has experience wasting time away in a medical office.

 Luckily, there are many effective strategies for reducing patient wait times.
-Here are the top 8 tips we found to ramp up your practice’s productivity and keep your patients out of the waiting room.
+Here are the top 8 tips we found to ramp up your practice’s productivity and how to reduce/improve waiting time in hospitals, clinics, and private practices.

 Gather patient information before their scheduled appointment.